alexandershaw4/SourceMesh/README.md

 To use a template rather than subject specific surface:
 ```
-atemplate('overlay',overlay,'labels'); %(omit 'gifti' argument)
+atemplate('overlay',overlay,'labels'); % (omit 'gifti' argument)
 ```

 ![alt text](NodePowOnSurface.gif)

 # Nodes
-For a set of nodes, with only the specified nodes labelled
+For a set of nodes, with only the specified nodes labelled.

-a binary 1x90 vector, with 1s for nodes to show do load('labels') for list
+A binary 1x90 vector, with 1s for nodes to show.

 ```
+load('labels')          % list of the 90 AAL labels
-N = randi([0 1],90,1);
+N = randi([0 1],90,1);  % (1,90) logical / binary list
 atemplate('gifti',g,'nodes',N,'labels');
 ```

 # Network: Edges & Nodes
-For a set of edges and the connected nodes
+For a set of edges and the connected nodes.

 ```
 A = randi([0 10],90,90); % a 90x90 connectivity matrix